-Norway, with its 5 million population, has around 6,385 foundations.
-About 802 are business foundations, with the rest being so-called non-profit foundations established for a wide range of purposes.
+Norway, with its population of around five million people, has around 6,385 foundations.
+About 802 of them are business foundations, while the rest are so-called non-profit foundations established for a wide range of purposes.
 Norwegian foundations are regulated by the Foundations Act.

-A foundation is an entity with a legal basis in a disposition.
-It can be a gift or the similar, placing an object of economical values, most commonly money, at the independent disposal of a defined purpose, included but not limited to ideal, humaitarian, social, educational and economical activities.
+A foundation is an entity with a legal basis in a gift or similar, placing an object of economic value, most commonly money, to be used for a defined purpose, included but not limited to ideal, humanitarian, social, educational and economic activities.

-Foundations are self owned legal entities, having the power to enter into contracts with third parties, and be a party in legal actions before the courts and official authorities.
+Foundations are self-owned legal entities, with the power to enter into contracts with third parties, and be a party in legal actions before the courts and official authorities.

 Norway promotes foundations

-According to the annual accounts (2021), Norwegian foundations equity capital is NOK 220 billion, approximately 20 billion euros.
-However, the total values managed by foundations are far greater than that.
+According to the annual accounts (2021), the equity capital of Norwegian foundations stood at NOK 220 billion, approximately EUR 20 billion.
+However, the total value managed by foundations is much higher than this.
 The Norwegian government regards foundations as a good long-term form of ownership.
-Politicians therefore wish to stimulate the use of foundations in several areas of society.
+Politicians therefore wish to promote the use of foundations across society.

 The Foundation register